 Finding the right place where to you can do laundry is crucially important when you’re in the backcountry.
 Never wash your clothes in a stream because you will just poison those who might be drinking from it, further downstream.
-You can wash your dirty clothes in stream only if you use local soap plants and only if you used in moderation.
+You could clean your dirty clothes in the stream only if you use local soap plants and only if you used in moderation.

 Rather than polluting your water source, get a container (even a bucket works), fill it with water and let it sit in the sun for a bit.
-This will help warm the water and will make the cleaning process easier.
+This will help warm the water and will make the cleaning process more manageable.
 You could also heat your water if you have the means to do so.
-For bathing and other tasks that require hot water I recommend buying a portable solar shower.
+For bathing and other tasks that require hot water, I recommend buying a portable solar shower.

-Those living on the coastal areas will often use sea water to wash their clothes.
-Although this may seem practical, the salt from the water and extreme wind hitting the coast line will wreak havoc on your garments.
+Those living in the coastal areas will often use seawater to wash their clothes.
+Although this may seem practical, the salt from the water and extreme wind hitting the coastline will wreak havoc on your garments.
 Try to wash your clothes with fresh water as often as possible to avoid damaging the fabrics.

 Other Useful Resources: